-(LifeSiteNews) – Social media giant Twitter locked the congressional account of Republican Rep. Jim Banks of Ohio over the weekend for accurately referring to top Biden administration health official Richard “Rachel” Levine as a man.
+(LifeSiteNews) – Social media giant Twitter locked the congressional account of Republican Rep. Jim Banks of Indiana over the weekend for accurately referring to top Biden administration health official Richard “Rachel” Levine as a man.

 Levine, the “transgender” Assistant Health & Human Services (HHS) Secretary, was promoted to the rank of four-star admiral in the U.S. Public Health Service Commissioned Corps (PHSCC) last week, sparking various adoring headlines in the mainstream press about the “historic” nature of the promotion.